clear-crab/clear-crab/README.md

 ## Notes

-Since the Rust compiler is written in Rust, it must be built by a precompiled "snapshot" version of itself (made in an earlier stage of development).
+Since the Clear Crab compiler is written in Clear Crab, it must be built by a precompiled "snapshot" version of itself (made in an earlier stage of development).
 As such, source builds require an Internet connection to fetch snapshots, and an OS that can execute the available snapshot binaries.

-See https://doc.rust-lang.org/nightly/rustc/platform-support.html for a list of supported platforms.
+See https://github.com/clear-crab/clear-crab/blob/master/src/doc/rustc/src/platform-support.md for a list of supported platforms.
 Only "host tools" platforms have a pre-compiled snapshot binary available; to compile for a platform without host tools you must cross-compile.